Parksmart is the world’s only certification program that defines, measures and recognizes high-performing, sustainable garages.

 Developed by industry experts, Parksmart offers a roadmap for new and existing parking facilities to use innovative, solutions-oriented strategies.
 Points are awarded to parking structures for forward-thinking and sustainable practices in three categories: management, programs, and technology structure design.
 View the measures.

-Existing projects, or those commissioned more than two years prior to registration, are eligible to achieve Pioneer certification.
-They must earn a minimum of 15 points in each of the three main certification categories.
+Existing projects are those completed and commissioned more than two years prior to registration.
+They are eligible to achieve Pioneer certification and must earn a minimum of 15 points in each of the three main certification categories.

 New construction projects